 The move from primary to high school is a big milestone in your teen’s life.
-It can also be a bit of an adjustment—from top of the tree in primary school, to bottom of the ladder in high school.
-So everything you can do to make that transition a smooth and happy one will help your teen adjust to this exciting new stage in their lives.
+It can also be a bit of an adjustment—from the top of the primary school tree to the bottom of the high school ladder.
+Everything you can do to make that transition a smooth and happy one will help your teen adjust to this exciting new stage in their lives.

 Often, high school students revisit their old primary school to give final-year primary students the heads up on what to expect when they graduate to high school.
 Sometimes a buddy system is created for the newcomers too.
 These transition programmes are designed to help students settle in quickly, so encourage your teen to take part in any that may be on offer.

-Many secondary schools hold special orientation days or events for new students in the year before they start, so make sure your teen participates in these.
-Visiting the school and meeting their teachers and other students will help them feel more comfortable in their new environment.
+Many high schools hold special orientation days or events for new students in the year before they start, so make sure your teen participates in these.
+Visiting the school and meeting teachers and other students will help them feel more comfortable in their new environment.

 Work to a date